 - Use a safety harness and anchored lifeline

-The first Stand Up for Grain Safety Week was held in 2017 and had 942 registered participants.
-2021 marks the initiative’s fifth year with a growing number of organizations joining together to reach a more diverse audience in the grain industry, specifically those at the worker level and in the production environment.
+The first Stand Up for Grain Safety Week was held in 2017 and had 942 registered participants, last year in 2021 they totaled 3,527 participants by the end of the week from 24 different countries.
+2022 marks the initiative’s sixth year with a growing number of organizations joining together to reach a more diverse audience in the grain industry, specifically those at the worker level and in the production environment.
+The good news is, that from 2019 to 2020, there has been a 4.5 percent decrease in grain entrapments, an encouraging safety trend for the future.

 The number of work-related deaths involving confined spaces, including grain bins, throughout the U.S. is approximately 90 per year, according to OSHA.
 The term "confined spaces" may sometimes cause confusion for employers and workers alike, evoking images of a small, enclosed space.
 Such areas may be included in the term "confined spaces" but do not define it.